mapr-demos/mapr-db-60-getting-started/README.md

 * JDK 8
 * Maven 3.x

-## Setting up MapR Developer Sandbox Container
+## Setting up MapR Container For Developers

-MapR Developer Sandbox Container is a docker image that enables you to quickly deploy a MapR environment on your developer machine.
+MapR Container For Developers is a docker image that enables you to quickly deploy a MapR environment on your developer machine.

 Installation, Setup and further information can be found [**here**](https://maprdocs.mapr.com/home/MapRContainerDevelopers/MapRContainerDevelopersOverview.html).